Surendra Poonia

 Major Dr. Surendra Poonia, VSM is an international award-winning sportsman, Limca book record holder, physician, former Special Forces officer of the Indian Army, founder of Soldierathon marathon, Fit Bharat and a politician of Bharatiya Janata Party.
-He is the first Indian athlete with the rare distinction of having won medals in power-lifting and athletic events in four consecutive world championships.
+He is the first Indian athlete with the rare distinction of having won medals in power-lifting and strength events in four consecutive world championships.
 He was born on 1 January 1977 in a farmer family in Sikar, Rajasthan.
 He is a graduate of the AFMC, Pune.